PECOS-packages/PECOS/design/instr-program-architecture.md

 - pinned coordinates or intervals when a user deliberately explores a layout.

 These constraints restrict legal schedules; they do not themselves assign target resources or authoritative time.
-The protocol planner diagnoses inconsistent constraints.
+The protocol scheduler diagnoses inconsistent constraints.

 ### Branching and repetition